dionys93/notes/CS50/Lecture8-The-Internet.md

-# CS50 — Lecture 8: HTML, CSS, JavaScript (Deep Dive)
+# CS50 — Lecture 8: HTML, CSS, JavaScript
 ### Putting a program on the internet — structure, style, and behavior

 Until now, your programs ran on one machine.
 This lecture is about the **web**: how data actually travels the internet, and the three languages that build everything you see in a browser.
 The key organizing idea is a clean division of labor — **HTML** provides structure, **CSS** provides style, and **JavaScript** provides behavior.
 Three languages, three jobs, kept separate.
 First, though, you need to know what happens between typing a URL and seeing a page.